 Tools-1a

 Make sure that you set the proper resolution for your printer under Resolution.
-If you’re not sure what to set it at for printing, check your instructional manual of your printer, and if you’re using a commercial printer to send your files to, ask them what resolution they print at before you go any further.
-Typically Epson printers are set to 240 or 360 ppi, Canon at 300 ppi.
-Commercial printers vary, but typically it is also 300 ppi.
+If you’re not sure what to set it at for printing, check the instructional manual of your printer, and if you’re using a commercial printer to send your files to, ask them what resolution they print at before you go any further.
+Typically Epson printers are set to 240 or 360 PPI, Canon at 300 PPI.
+Commercial printers vary, but typically it is also 300 PPI.

 Tools-2